davidelng/davidelng.github.io/README.md

-# This is the first project of the "Full Stack Developer Course" on Start2Impact
+# This is the first project of the "Full Stack Developer Course" from Start2Impact

-## Project goal is to create a personal portfolio with HTML/CSS
+Project goal is to create a personal portfolio with HTML/CSS

 [link to the portfolio](https://davidelng.github.io/S2I-personal-page/)